 After Noah's death, his outstanding army pay and allowances amounted to £0/13/2d (13 shillings and 2 pence); this was paid to his widow, Emma, in February 1916.
 His War Gratuity was £3/10/0d (3 pounds and 10 shillings), this was also paid to his widow in August 1919.
 The value of the War Gratuity suggests that Noah had enlisted in approximately September 1914.

-The only siginifcant battle after Noah's embarkation at Gallipoli before Noah's death on 7th September. was the Battle of Hill 60, 27th to 28th August.
+The only siginifcant battle after Noah landed at Gallipoli before his death on 7th September. was the Battle of Hill 60, from 27th to 28th August.
 He may have been wounded at this battle, or he could just have been wounded in the day to day attrition.
-He died of from his wounds at the 39th Field Ambulance.
+He died from his wounds at the 39th Field Ambulance.
 Noah is buried in Hill 10 Cemetery which was made of the the Armistice by concentrating other cemeteries.